-First ever Minecraft tournament a huge success
+First ever Minecraft tournament a huge success26 July 2021

 After tough building battles which saw 29 teams going head-to-head, the winners of the first-ever Curro Cup Minecraft tournament have been announced.
 The U12 category was won by the Curro Wolves from Curro Durbanville, while the Village Raiders from Curro Krugersdorp managed to outbuild all the competition in the U14 category.
 The two teams walk away with Curro Cup Minecraft floating trophies as well as pins for their school blazers.